 "O, vanity of youthful blood,

 So by misuse to poison good!

-Reason awakes, and views unbarr'd
+Reason awakes, and views unbart'd

 The sacred gates he wish'd to guard;

-Approaching, see the harpy Law,

 And Poverty, with icy paw,

 Ready to seize the poor remains

 That vice has left of all his gains.

 That vice has left of all his gains.

 Cold penitence, lame after-thought,

 With fear, despair, and horror fraught,

-With fear, despair, and horror fraught,
+Call back his guilty pleasures dead,

+Whom he hath wrong'd, and whom betray'd."